The 2026 Grant Cycle Is Open: Signal/Noise

 The Hacker Initiative will support contests that challenge hackers to solve many of the world’s problems, particularly programs and contests that encourage research, development, and involvement of all education levels whether matriculated or not.

-The Hacker Initiative will support these activities through donations from the general public, generous individuals, corporate grants, and funding from other public charities.
 The Hacker Initiative has already generated substantial interest from a number of prominent individuals in the hacking community who wish to donate, volunteer on the Board, and help support its mission.